pointOfive/chat130/Week_02.md

 data['city'] = ['New York', 'Los Angeles', 'Chicago', 'Houston']
 ```

 ### _scipy.stats_

 Probability is the mathematical framework that allows us to model chance (or uncertainty).
 In many real-world situations, we deal with events or outcomes that are not certain, and probability helps us quantify the likelihood of these events.
 Python, with libraries like `numpy` and `scipy`, provides powerful tools for handling probability distributions, statistical methods, and random events.
 The `stats`  module within the `scipy` library (i.e., `scipy.stats`) provides a wide range of statistical functions and probability distributions (such as the normal distribution, binomial distribution, and many others, some of which we will introduce later).
-These tools allow us to model different types of random events and calculate related probabilities of interest.
+These tools allow us to model different types of random events and calculate relevant probabilities of interest.
 To get started, we’ll import the `stats` submodule from `scipy` as follows, but you may sometimes see this functionality imported with alternative aliasing, such as `import scipy.stats as ss`, etc.

 ```python
 from scipy import stats
 ```

 Now that we have `stats`, let's consider our first **probability distributions**.
 We'll start with the **multinomial distribution**.
-This models the probabilities of selecting `N` things from `n` options (potentially choosing each option more than once if `N` is greater than `n`).
-The simplest version of this would be if `N=1`, then we'd just be choosing one of the `n` options.
+This models the probabilities of selecting `n` things from `k` options (potentially choosing each option more than once if `n` is greater than `k`).
+The simplest version of this would be if `n=1`, then we'd just be choosing one of the `k` options.
 An example of a **multinomial distribution** would be rolling a six-sided die.
-If we just roll once, `N=1` and `n=6` and we'll see the face up side of the die (which will be one of the outcomes 1 through 6 if we're talking about a normal die).
-If you roll the die multiple times, or roll multiple identical dice (like in Yahtzee where you start by rolling 5 dice), then `N` changes but `n` does not.
-So in Yahtzee where you roll five dice, `N=5` and `n=6`.
+If we just roll once, `n=1` and `k=6` and we'll see the face up side of the die (which will be one of the outcomes 1 through 6 if we're talking about a normal die).
+If you roll the die multiple times, or roll multiple identical dice (like in Yahtzee where you start by rolling 5 dice), then `n` changes but `k` does not.
+So in Yahtzee where you roll five dice, `n=5` and `k=6`.

-> Since we're using very similar notation for the two key ideas here, `N` and `n`, you'll need to think carefully and clearly about what the different `N` and `n` are actually referring to.
-But that's why we're naming them so similarly.
-We want to make sure that you pause to think carefully about the distinction between the two ideas.
-Hopefully right now the difference is pretty clear.
-But later in more general circumstances stances, things might not be so obvious.

 So far you've probably been imagining a "fair die" or "fair dice", meaning that the chance of each of the `k` outcomes (or sides of a die in our ongoing example) is equally likely.
 But the **multinomial distribution** allows for some flexibility here.
 It has another aspect that we've not yet considered which is the "chance" of each of the `k` outcomes, and we usually refer to this as `p`.
 The `p` needs to be a "list" of `k` probabilities which sum to one (which makes intuitive sense if you think about it a bit).
 So, in our die example, `p` will be six fractions (or decimal numbers) between 0 and 1 which together sum to 1.
-Here's how you use `scipy.stats` to model the two examples we've considered so far, followed by one more examples where we're rolling a die that not "fair".
+Here's how you use `scipy.stats` to model the two examples we've considered so far, followed by one more examples where we're rolling a die that is not "fair".

 ```python
 from scipy import stats